|

 810. responsible

-worthy of or requiring responsibility or trust; or held accountable
+worthy of or requiring trust; held accountable

 811. restaurant